mtahle/DevOps-Foundation-Roadmap/docs/resources/index.md

 - **Problem Solving**: Learn from others' experiences and solutions
 - **Innovation**: Discover new approaches and technologies

-Keep learning and growing! 🚀
+Continue iterating—continuous learning is a core DevOps principle.